Tees Swale

 This project generated key learns and ways of working now adopted by the Ashfoldside Beck diffuse metal pollution project.

-The diffuse metals project is led by the Yorkshire Dales Rivers Trust working with the Tees Rivers Trust as part of the Water and Abandoned Metal Mines (WAMM) programme.
-We are working with the North Pennines AONB Partnership and local landowners and farmers including the Eggleston Estate (Neamour Holdings) and Raby Estate.
-The WAMM programme is a partnership between the Environment Agency, the Coal Authority and Defra and aims to deliver the Government’s statutory target to halve the length of rivers polluted by harmful metals from abandoned metal mines by 2038.
+The Water and Abandoned Metal Mines (WAMM) programme is a partnership between the Environment Agency and Mining Remediation Authority to tackle water pollution caused by historical metal mining across England and is funded by Defra.
+It aims to deliver the Government’s statutory target to halve the length of rivers polluted by harmful metals from abandoned metal mines by 2038.